teleprint-me/agent/README.md

 ## Contributions

 I'm open to ideas and contributions.
 Feel free to open an issue or pull request.
 Authors of PRs must understand the code.
-If they do not understand the code, the PR will be closed with no further dileberation.
+If they do not understand the code, the PR will be closed with no further deliberation.

 ## Resources